k61n/openhkl/doc/sphinx/tutorial.rst

 Next, we need to add the data set, a set of ``.tiff`` image files from the detector.
 From the main menu, select ``Data > Add data set > Add raw/tiff data``.
-Highlight all of the image files, then click ``Open``.
+Select all of the image files, then click ``Open``.
 This will open the image metadata dialogue.